-Kimberly has nine years of experience in leading development and marketing teams at several national and global organizations working as well as working as a management consultant for businesses and nonprofits.
-She has traveled and worked with clients throughout the U.S., South America, and Asia and started the European office of Cathedral Consulting Group, based in Amsterdam.
-Her research interests include mergers and acquisitions in the nonprofit sector, measuring impact n social enterprises, and identifying effective means of scaling enterprises.
+Kimberly has over 20 years of experience in leading development and marketing teams at several national and global organizations working as well as working as a management consultant for businesses and nonprofits.
+She traveled and worked with clients throughout the U.S., South America, and Asia and started the European office of a management consulting group, based in Amsterdam.
+Her research interests include mergers and acquisitions in the nonprofit sector, measuring impact on social enterprises, and corporate sustainability in the extractive industry.

-As an assistant professor at King’s, Reeve teaches International Business, Business Ethics, and Nonprofit Management.
-She earned an B.A. from Colby College, an M.B.A. from the University of St. Thomas, and a Certificate in Global Affairs from New York University, and she is completing her Ph.D. in International Business at the International School of Management in Paris, France.
-Reeve and her husband live in Newark, NJ, where they spend their weekends restoring their 300-year-old home.
+As an associate professor at King’s, Reeve teaches International Business, Business Ethics, Decision-making and Negotiations, and Nonprofit Management.
+She earned a B.A. from Colby College, an M.B.A. from the University of St. Thomas, a Certificate in Global Affairs from New York University, and she completed her Ph.D. in International Business at ISM in Paris, France.
+Kimberly and her husband live in Newark, NJ, where they spend their weekends restoring their 300-year-old home.

-Charmaine is a retired professor at USC-Aiken, where she was also the chair of the Department of Communication Studies at USWC-Aiken.
+Charmaine is a retired professor at USC-Aiken, where she was also the chair of the Department of Communication Studies.
 She is a Missoula, MT native and graduated from Hellgate High School and the University of Montana.
 She received her MA in Organizational Communication from Purdue University, and her PhD in Organizational Communication from the University of Washington.